NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 import pandas as pd
 samples = pd.read_csv("tabularSamples.tsv", sep = "[\t,]", comment="#").set_index("sample")
 ```

+(Note!
+Both the Atom and Sublime text editors provide some crude csv/table editor
+mode that might, however, take some time to get used to.)

 each column can then be accessed in the Snakefile as a python dictionary
 indexed by the sample name, e.g.,: